Ducting Works for Scottish COVID19 Temporary Hospital

 The company was contracted to manufacture and install temporary HVAC Systems, serving the critical care areas of NHS Scotland’s Louisa Jordan Hospital, a temporary emergency care hospital, being created to help deal with the COVID-19 epidemic.

-Located within the SEC in Glasgow and operated by NHS Scotland, the hospital is scheduled to open in late April, with an initial capacity of 300 beds, expanding to accommodate 1,000 beds, if required.
+Located within the SEC in Glasgow and operated by NHS Scotland, the hospital opened in late April, with an initial capacity of 300 beds, expanding to accommodate 1,000 beds, if required.